 "It took a long time until I was finally able to sleep at night," recalls Carolyn.
 "And at one point, we had to keep a 'blue log' to document Aaron's recurring periods of labored breathing and blue-tinged skin."

 The Technology Dependence Center: a lifeline for Aaron and his family

-At 8 months, Aaron was referred to the Division of Pulmonary Medicine's Technology Dependence Center (TDC) for help in managing his chronic edema, oxygenation and diet.
+At 8 months, Aaron was referred to the Division of Pulmonary and Sleep Medicine's Technology Dependence Center (TDC) for help in managing his chronic edema, oxygenation and diet.

 "The Center staff truly treated us as a part of the healthcare team," says Carolyn.
 "And, even though Aaron's respiratory care took center stage, the TDC staff helped to coordinate his confusing array of medications and treatments, which was tremendously helpful."